albertattard/the-broken-singleton/README.md

           final BrokenSequenceGenerator sequenceGenerator = BrokenSequenceGenerator.getInstance();
           final long value = sequenceGenerator.getNextValue();

-          <span class="comments">// Synchronise the access as the collections used are not thread-safe</span>
-          synchronized (BrokenSequenceGeneratorTest.class) {
+          /* Synchronise the access as the collections used are not thread-safe */ synchronized (BrokenSequenceGeneratorTest.class) {
             if (!generatedValues.add(value)) {
               exception.compareAndSet(null, new AssertionFailedError("Duplicate value " + value));